Pulling the Garbage Goalie The KL Press and the Last Days

 embarrassing rout for the proud Mayor, but the Northern

-Daily News put a wild spin on the Enouy defeat.
+Daily News put a wild spin on the Enouy defeat. ³Living in a

-Dream World² blared a full-barrelled front
+Dream World² ‹ blared a full-barrelled front page headline.

-According to the article, it wasn¹t Enouy,
+According to the article, it wasn¹t Enouy, McGuinty or the

 Northern Daily News staff that were living in the dream

-world but Councillor Pitfield for refusing to
+world ‹ but Councillor Pitfield for refusing to buy another

 Adams Mine pitch.